Information Technology

 Repeater

 Repeater is a basic networking device used to extend the range of a network by amplifying or regenerating signals.
 The repeater would repeat the signal from one port to another.
 The repeater basically didn’t understand the actual signal, but it just amplified the signal from one port to another.
 Its primary function is to receive weak signals, clean them up, and then retransmit them at a higher power level to cover longer distances.
-Repeater works at the physical layer (Layer 1) of the OSI model.
+Repeater works at the Physical Layer (Layer 1) of the OSI model.
 Repeater only helps to extend network reach.
 It does not increase the overall network bandwidth.
 Repeater typically have two ports, which are an input port and an output port.
 Repeaters operate in full-duplex mode, because they receive and transmit at the same time.
-The repeater user is usually operating in half-duplex.
+However, the repeater user is usually operating in half-duplex mode.

 • In traditional wired networks, a repeater is used to overcome the limitations of signal attenuation over long distances.
 As data travels along a network cable, it gradually loses strength due to resistance and other factors that may lead to data loss and poor network performance.